Batocera for PS4 v1: Turn your PS4 into an Emulation Station

 1. Copy games and ROMs to a USB drive and connect it to the PS4 through the USB hub (if on a PS4 Slim) or otherwise.

-2. On the keyboard connected to your PS4, press F1. this will open the File Manager.
+2. On the keyboard connected to your PS4, press F1.
+This will open the File Manager.

 3. Copy your games and ROMs from the USB drive to the partition named GAMES (Accessible from the left pane on the file manager).